wireapp/wire-server-deploy/offline/wiab-staging.md

 - Creates `values.yaml` and `secrets.yaml` from `prod-values.example.yaml` and `prod-secrets.example.yaml` for each chart under `values/`.
 - Backs up any existing `values.yaml`/`secrets.yaml` before replacing them.

-**Values configured by the script:**
-- Replaces `example.com` with `TARGET_SYSTEM` in Wire and webapp hostnames.
-- Enables cert-manager and sets `certmasterEmail` using `CERT_MASTER_EMAIL`.
-- Sets SFTD hosts and switches issuer to `letsencrypt-http01`.
-- Sets coturn listen/relay/external IPs using the calling node IP and `HOST_IP`.

 *Note: The `bin/helm-operations.sh` script above deploys these charts; you do not need to run the Helm commands manually unless you want to customize or debug.*

 ## Network Traffic Configuration

 ### Bring traffic from the physical machine to Wire services in the k8s cluster

 If you used the Ansible playbook earlier, nftables firewall rules are pre-configured to forward traffic.
-If you set up VMs manually with your own hypervisor, you must manually configure network traffic flow using nftables.
+If you set up VMs manually with your own hypervisor, you must manually configure network traffic flow using nftables as descibed below.

 **Required Network Configuration:**

-The physical machine must forward traffic from external clients to the Kubernetes cluster running Wire services.
+The physical machine (adminhost) must forward traffic from external clients to the Kubernetes cluster running Wire services.
 This involves:

 1. **HTTP/HTTPS Traffic (Ingress)** - Forward ports 80 and 443 to the nginx-ingress-controller running on a Kubernetes node
    - Port 80 (HTTP) → Kubernetes node port 31772